SridharJagannathan/drosSleepStages_Datasettools_SciAdvances2023/README.md

   * folder ending with `_Calib` contains lfp data recorded when calibration (electrode insertion) was performed as a single block.
   * folder ending with `_LFP` contains lfp data of the full recording, either as a single block or as multiple blocks (1 block per recording hour).
-* video: contains movies in the form of `.avi` files and for each frame of the corresponding movie a `.csv` file containing recorded time of each frame. some recordings also contain files with `_Setup` and `_Calib` indicating videos recorded during setup and calibration of the experiment.
+* video: contains movies in the form of `.avi` files and for each frame of the corresponding movie a `.csv` file containing recorded time of each frame.
+The columns of the `.csv` file contain: year, month, date, hour, date, hour, minutes, seconds, microseconds and number of the frame in the corresponding columns `Year,Month,Date,Hour,Mins,Seconds,usec,nFrames`.
+Some recordings also contain files with `_Setup` and `_Calib` indicating videos recorded during setup and calibration of the experiment.

 ## Data extraction